SSSalmani1600/Elections/research/Manal El Hajoui/queue.md

 LinkedList is the most effective when your program removes or adds elements in a different position, not just in the beginning or end.
 For example, if a program needs to frequently change the order of tasks or insert new items in between existing ones, the LinkedList is a good choice (W3Schools, 2024).

+**Sub-question 3:**
+_How does the ArrayDeque class differ from LinkedList in internal structure and operational efficiency when used as a queue?_

+The ArrayDeque is another class that could be used to create a queue.
+Unlike the LinkedList, that connects elements like a chain, the ArrayDeque stores its elements in a resizable array, like a row of boxes next to each other.
+When the array becomes full, it automatically grows to make room for new elements (JavaGuides, 2023).

+Because everything is stored next to each other in memory, the ArrayDeque is faster when adding or removing elements from the start of the end of the queue.
+This makes it more efficient than the LinkedList for most queue operations (Oracle, 2024).

+However, the ArrayDeque does not not allow null elements since those are used internally to mark empty spots in the array.
+It’s also less flexible for inserting or removing elements in the middle of the queue, something the LinkedList handles better.

+In general, the ArrayDeque is most effective when the program mainly adds or removes elements from the beginning or end of the queue.
+For example, it is ideal for managing tasks or storing temporary data that changes often but doesn’t need rearranging (JavaTPoint, 2024).